 Littlefield is a tiny town located in the state of Arizona.
 With a population of 256 people and just one neighborhood, Littlefield is the 176th largest community in Arizona.

-Littlefield is a blue-collar town, with 100.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Littlefield is generally considered to be a blue-collar town.
+100.00% of the Littlefield workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Littlefield is a town of production and manufacturing workers, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Littlefield who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

 One downside of living in Littlefield, however, is that residents on average have to contend with a long commute, spending on average 52.50 minutes every day commuting to work.